 Asking someone to appear for you and looking for suggestions sounds like you're shooting in the dark.
 And this is a last minute "ask".
-My suggestion is that you make serious inquiries about retaining the best attorney that you can, and if that person can appear for you, that's a bonus.
-If you...Read more »
+My suggestion is that you make serious inquiries about retaining the best attorney that you can, and if that person can appear for you, that's...Read more »

 I previously asked about how long a felony first appearance in Maine takes, and if there's a bathroom break.
 I received an answer that first appearances, unlike arraingment, don't take very long, and a bathroom break is therefore unnecessary.

 That is correct.
 You might be waiting for a long time for the judge to call your name.
 FYI, if you're seeking representation for a criminal charge, and it sounds like it's a felony, please consider calling my office to setup a consultation.
 Thanks and good luck.

 There is a difference between an initial appearance and an arraignment.
 An initial appearance is reserved for felony charges.
 At that hearing, the judge will discuss the charges with you, ensure you understand the maximum penalties allowed by law (if convicted), set bail (if not already set) and...Read more »

 they came to my home to investigate the overdose of two neighbors. they asked if i would talk with them about it. they further asked if they could search for any more of the drug, "in the interest of public safety". i hesitated but said they could look for any more of the drug. one went...
 Read more »

 Your question is a bit more complex and requires a longer explanation.
 The police were not allowed to exceed the scope of the search, for which you gave them permission.
 The scope of the search was to seek physical evidence of drugs.
 Once you gave them permission, they were allowed to search...Read more »

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.